Ophthalmology ST1 (OST) Application Guide

 Top Tips For The OST Interview

-• Record yourself (both on video and via transcript).
-It is very helpful to watch recordings of yourself when you practise your interview as this can help you to pick up things you may not have noticed during the actual practice session.
-This can help to refine your consultation skills by picking up on body language cues such as eye contact or hand movements and can help you to refine how you might phrase a particular diagnosis or plan.
+Record yourself (both on video and via transcript).
+Watching recordings of yourself can help you refine your consultation skills by picking up on body language such as eye contact and hand movements.
+Doing this may also help you to refine how you might phrase a particular diagnosis or plan.
 (Was it unclear?
 Too long?
 Too much jargon?)
-Use Teams if you have access to this via the NHS as this is the actual interview platform, and you can also activate the ‘Transcript’ function to look back on what you say and how effectively you say it.
+Use Teams if you have access to this via the NHS, as this is the actual interview platform, and you can also activate the ‘Transcript’ function to look back on what you say.

 Summary

-Getting into Ophthalmology ST1 training may initially seem daunting, but with early preparation based on the official sources and past year questions, you will give yourself the best chance of excelling in your application.
-Ophthalmology is a fascinating and rewarding speciality (the author makes no apology for being biased about this!) and is well worth investing your time, energy and resources into securing a training position!
+Getting into Ophthalmology ST1 training may initially seem daunting, but with early preparation based on the official sources and past years’ questions, you will give yourself the best chance of excelling in your Ophthalmology ST1 training application.
+Ophthalmology is a fascinating and rewarding specialty (the author makes no apology for being biased about this!) and is well worth investing your time, energy, and resources into securing a training position!
 Check out our comprehensive OST Interview Course to boost your chances of securing a training post.
 Check out our other courses for doctors and health professionals here at Medset.